tfeb/tfeb-lisp-hax/README.md

 - `accumulator`, `operator` and `initially` are the same as before.
 - `type` is a type specification which is used to declare the type of the underlying variable.
 - `returner` denotes a function of one argument which, if given, is called with the final value of the accumulator: its return value is used instead of the value of the accumulator.
+- `default`, if given, causes the accumulator function to have a single optional argument for which this expression provides the default value.
 - There may be additional keyword arguments in future.

 An example: let's say you want to walk some cons tree counting symbols: